p-j/meteor-gravatar/README.md

 // http://www.gravatar.com/avatar/5658ffccee7f0ebfda2b226238b1eb6e?size=34&default=mm
 ```

-This package also include [`idorecall:email-normalize`](https://github.com/iDoRecall/email-normalize)
+## Normalizing email addresses

+Some users prefer to include [address tags](https://en.wikipedia.org/wiki/Email_address#Sub-addressing) in their email when they sign up for services - for example `joe+games@gmail.com`, or `joe+thisnewservice@fastmail.com`.
+Most of the time they won't bother setting a gravatar for the new email address, so you'd normally get a palceholder image or 404 from Gravatar.

-This means that by default, if you provide a sub-address as a parameter and no default image in the options for `imageUrl`, it will return a url with an automatically filled `d` option that would be the gravatar with the standard address.
+To address this problem, the package will by default consider that sub-addresses of various types (e.g. `joe+tag@gmail.com`, `j.o.e@googlemail.com`) refer to the canonical email address, thanks to using  [`idorecall:email-normalize`](https://github.com/iDoRecall/email-normalize).
+If don't provide a default image in the options for `imageUrl`, it will return a URL with an automatically filled `d` option that would be the Gravatar of the canonical address.

-In code :
+In code:

 ```javascript
 var originalEmail = 'test+test@gmail.com';